-English for All Mumbai or EfA is an innovative five-year project which is a partnership between the British Council and the Municipal Corporation of Greater Mumbai (MCGM) to improve primary teachers English language teaching standards in Mumbai’s public schools.
+Initiated in 2014, English for All Mumbai (EfA) was an innovative five-year project in partnership with the Municipal Corporation of Greater Mumbai (MCGM) to improve primary teachers’ English language teaching standards in Mumbai’s public schools.

 English for All Mumbai

 This project aimed to address the needs of teachers and learners in the MCGM primary schools by providing effective teaching and learning of English.
 It aimed to provide MCGM with a coherent, high quality and sustainable model for teacher education, which would improve the quality of instruction and ultimately raise the level of English proficiency among both teachers and learners.

 - Baseline: classroom observations and focus group discussions were conducted and questionnaires administered to assess the current language levels, teaching practices and pedagogical needs